agios/simple_form-dojo/README.markdown

 ## Requirements

-SimpleFormDojo is based on Dojo 1.6.0 and uses the newer data-dojo-type and data-dojo-props attributes in order to be more compliant with HTML 5.
-It is being developed against the latest version of Rails (currently 3.0.5).
+SimpleFormDojo is based on Dojo 1.9.0 and uses the newer data-dojo-type and data-dojo-props attributes in order to be more compliant with HTML 5.
+It is being developed against Rails 3.2 and SimpleForm 2.1.

-I don't include the 1.6 dojo toolkit files in the git repository.
+The dojo toolkit files are not included in the repository.
 So, to run the dummy test rails environment you'll need to [grab a copy](http://download.dojotoolkit.org/) of the toolkit files and place them in the spec/dummy/public/javascripts/ directory to run the physical rails tests and see the generated markup correctly.

 ## SimpleFormDojo::FormBuilder